How to Discipline a Child

-So you want to know when it’s ok to begin disciplining your misbehaving munchkin?
+So you want to know when it is okay to begin disciplining your misbehaving munchkin?
 Discipline in its simplest forms can start as soon as 8 months of age.
-You’ll know it’s time when your once powerless little baby repeatedly slaps your face or pulls off your glasses…and laughs hysterically.
+You will know it is time when your once powerless little baby repeatedly slaps your face or pulls off your glasses…and laughs hysterically.

 - Communicating with respect (to avoid ruining the relationship and accidentally offending their host)

-- Don’t be a pushover (In a serious conflict, an ambassador puts his foot down…and so should you!)
+- Do not be a pushover (in a serious conflict, an ambassador puts his foot down…and so should you!)

-Think of setting boundaries as a way to support your child: You’re building guardrails to guide you’re her down the path of life.
+Think of setting boundaries as a way to support your child: You are building guardrails to guide her down the path of life.
 Because you want her to succeed, your limits must be reasonable, and your rules should focus on behavior that needs to stop immediately.
-If you’re consistent, your toddler will soon go along with your demands.
+If you are consistent, your toddler will soon go along with your demands.

 I suggest reserving punishment for what I call red-light behavior.
-That’s when your child breaks the rules you’ve decided you won’t compromise on–when she’s doing something dangerous (running into the street), acting aggressive (hitting, biting, being cruel) or breaking an important family rule (no drawing on the walls).
+That is when your child breaks the rules you have decided you will not compromise on—when she is doing something dangerous (running into the street), acting aggressive (hitting, biting, being cruel), or breaking an important family rule (no drawing on the walls).
 For such scenarios, the 3 methods below are very effective with older babies and toddlers:

 Age: 8 months+

-When to use it: In drama queen scenarios, e.g., when your child’s tears keep flowing because she has an audience, or when he continues a stubborn protest just because you’re watching.
+When to use it: In drama-queen scenarios, e.g., when your child’s tears keep flowing because she has an audience, or when she continues a stubborn protest just because you are watching.

 Short explanation: Ignoring toddlers is absolutely a form of punishment—what they crave the most in life is your attention.
-With that said, you’ll want to be sure you to ignore them kindly.
-To do that, first, connect with respect (discussed at length in the book) by acknowledging your child’s feelings even though your message will be “no.” (Stop!
+With that said, you will want to be sure you to ignore them kindly.
+To do that, first, connect with respect (discussed at length in the video) by acknowledging your child’s feelings even though your message will be “no.” (Stop!
 No grabbing glasses.)
-Then walk to the other side of the room (or even sit nearby) but don’t look at her.
+Then walk to the other side of the room (or even sit nearby) but do not look at her.
 Act busy (not mad, just disinterested) for 20 seconds or so.
 As soon as she stops breaking the rule, return with loving attention.
 Then offer your explanation, reassurance, etc.